saravana2501/19CS404-DBMS-Lab-Manual/Experiment7_plsql/readme.md

+# NAME : SARAVANA KUMAR S
+# REG NO : 212224220090
-# Experiment 7: PL/SQL – Variables, Control Structures and Loops
+# Experiment 7 : PL/SQL – Variables, Control Structures and Loops
 ## AIM
 To write and execute simple PL/SQL programs using variables, loops, and conditional statements.